 Best Apple HomeKit-enabled plugs

-Philips Hue smart plug has a compact design that can fit easily in any socket.
+Philips Hue smart plug is the best Homekit smart plug that has a compact design that can fit easily in any socket.
 It is compatible with Apple Homekit as well as Alexa.
 You can control all your lights with Philips Hue smart plug by installing Philips Hue App.

 The basics of home automation include the ability to switch on or off your devices with the simple touch of a button in your application or through voice control.
 The Eve Energy Switch allows you to do just that and more.